 If you have a question that we didn’t address, please contact us via this form.
 We love to hear from people who are interested about our martial art, and we’ll get back to you soon.

-If you live in western Massachusetts or southern Vermont, you should also feel free to stop by any of our classes at any of our locations to ask us in person.
+If you live in western Massachusetts or southern Vermont, you should also feel free to stop by any of our classes at our dojang in the Florence neighborhood of Northampton, Massachusetts to ask us in person.
 Come a few minutes before or after class, and one of our qualified instructors will be happy to talk to you.

 Everyone.
 Students may begin martial arts classes at any fitness level.
-We discourage casual or “drop-in” visitors and require a significant commitment to the class after the first month of training.
+We require a significant commitment to the class after the first month of training.
 All serious students receive personal attention from the instructors, and those who are most engaged with the school usually receive the most thorough instruction.
 The more of yourself that you give to your training and to the school, the more we offer you.

 Training at River Valley Tae Kwon Do cost$64-100/month, depending on whether you’re eligible for a student discount, how many times per week you train, and so forth.
 This page shows our rates.

 There are no fees for participation in rank tests or for promotion until the black belt level.
 Upon promotion to First Dan, there is a nominal fee for certification through the Kukkiwon—the World Tae Kwon Do Federation headquarters in Seoul, South Korea.
 Uniforms and training gear are available through the school at wholesale prices, plus a small markup to cover shipping and sales tax.